 According to a 2021 survey by White Spark, the most best Google Business Profile conversion factors are high numerical google ratings, 4+ stars and the positive sentiment left in those comments.
 4/5 of the factors are all related to reviews while one is a completed GBP.
 Not only does it help with conversion, but it helps with local ranking as well.
 So here’s some tips on gaining those reviews:

-• Be authentic and actually give a reason for the customer to leave a review by providing excellent customer service.
+- Be Authentic: Give customers a genuine reason to leave a review by providing excellent service.

 Publish posts on your Google Business Profile